thoni56/c-xrefactory/README.md

 Non-terminals (rule names) can be navigated and completed as if they were any other symbol.
-Furthermore the special symbol `$<n>`, where
-<n> is a number referencing symbol <n> in the rule can also be
-navigated.
-This is extra handy with F6 to be sure that you referenced the terminal or non-terminal that you meant to.
+Furthermore the special symbol `$<n>`, where &lt;n&gt; is a number referencing symbol &lt;n&gt; in the rule can also be navigated.
+This is extra handy with <kbd>F6</kbd> to be sure that you referenced the terminal or non-terminal that you meant to.

 Unfortunately there are no refactorings of Yacc rules possible (but that would be a cool project!).
 But you can of course do all the C